 This is mostly a future note to myself, in case I am so foolish as to think this would be a good idea again.
 Maybe you’ll find it useful too.

 For my current (as of this post) position as a C#/.NET developer intern, I frequently replicate development databases to my local system through the Data Comparison tool in Visual Studio.
 One day, however, I got an interesting error when attempting to migrate data:

-If you're looking to get in contact, send me an email at [email protected] or use the form below.
+If you're looking to get in contact, check out my GitHub or use the form below.